apache/nuttx-apps/README.md

     main()
     ```

- 4. Set the requirements in the file: `Makefile`, specially the lines:
+ 4. Set the requirements in the file: `Makefile`, specifically the lines:

     ```makefile
     PROGNAME   = progname